NCATSTranslator/TranslatorTechnicalDocumentation/docs/index.md

 [other references](#references)).
 The goal is to build the infrastructure required to support and facilitate data-driven translational research on a large scale.
-The fundamental aim is to integrate as many datasets as possible, using a ‘knowledge graph’–based architecture, and allow them to be cross-queried and reasoned over by translational researchers.
+The fundamental aim is to integrate as many datasets as possible, using a ‘knowledge graph’–based architecture, and allow them to be cross-queried and reasoned over by translational scientists in an effort to derive new insights and knowledge.
 A fundamental tenet of the Translator program is open data, including open (de-identified) patient data, and open team science.

 ## Overview of the Translator System